Tomiwakukoyi/youtube-clone/README.md

 - Axios was used for the API calls
 - The project follows good folder practices with well structured and ordered folders and files
 - I also used best React practices and concepts like useState, useEffects, react-router, props etc. during this project
+- This project is fully responsive on basically all devices
+NB: its not finished yet as at the time youre reading this as therell be addition of more features.